 •Brewers produced “near beers” during prohibition (1920-1933).
 They contained less than one-half of one percent alcohol.
 Brands included Pablo by Pabst, Famo by Schlitz, Vivo by Miller, Lux-O by Stroh and Bevo by Anheuser-Busch.

-•President Harding signed the Willis Campell Act.
+•President Harding signed the Willis-Campell Act.
 It was better known as the anti-beer bill.
 It prohibited doctors from prescribing beer for medicinal purposes.
-However, wine and spirits were permitted.
+But wine and spirits were permitted.

 Opposition to National Prohibition grew strong.
 A nationwide poll on prohibition showed that people favored either its modification or repeal by nine to one.

 The Association Against the Prohibition Amendment reported that enough hops had been sold during the year to make 20 million barrels of illegal beer.
 They cited the loss in taxes on these sales as one reason to end Prohibition.

 In 1932, brewers sold a total of 86 million gallons of near beer in the U.S.